-The OFLP is designed to leverage grant resources to attract new financing, expanding the total envelope toward improved land-use, forest retention and forest gains.
+OFLP would therefore provide grant resources for attracting new financing, expanding the total envelope toward improved land-use, forest retention and forest gains.
 There is common understanding between GoE and development partners that a robust enabling environment is crucial for successfully implementing a REDD+ jurisdictional approach for ER payments and for leveraging and scaling-up action and investment on-the-ground.
-OFLP will therefore serve as a "scale-up engine" as per Figure 1 below.
+OFLP should therefore serve as a "scale-up engine" as per Figure 1 below.